Zutha/zutha-lever/README.md

-zutha-server
+zutha-lever
 ============

-Web interface for the Zuthanet built using a Redis backend and Liftweb frontend
+Web interface for the Zuthanet built using a Liftweb frontend and Redis backend